-To those considering marriage, the Methodist Church offers the following guidelines.
+To those considering marriage, including same-sex marriage, the Methodist Church offers the following guidelines.

 What is the first step?